sanity-io/contentful-to-sanity/README.md

 # contentful-to-sanity

-Migrate from contentful to Sanity
+This package liberates Contentful spaces, creating Sanity projects and schemas as it goes.

 ## Installation

 ```
-npm install -g @sanity/contentful-to-sanity
+npm install -g contentful-to-sanity
 ```

 ## Requirements